 The proposed development is located within the Upper Westside LCI, and therefore, should meet the goals and policies set forth in the LCI study, as well as ARC's Regional Development Plan Policies.
-Based on staff review of the LCI plan for the Upper Westside, the proposed development meets many of the goals of the LCI plan and implements many of the recommendations for the character area which the proposed development is located.
+Based on staff review of the LCI plan for the Upper Westside, the proposed development meets many of the goals of the LCI plan and implements many of the recommendations for the character area in which the proposed development is located.

-The project is located in an area of central Atlanta that is ready for redevelopment.
 The proposed development meets several of ARC's Regional Development Plan Policies, especially RDP Policy 3: increasing opportunities for mixed-use development, infill, and redevelopment.